3 Ways To Make A Sling For Your Arm - WikiHow

 • Your fingers should extend just far enough beyond the "cuff" of the sling that it's possible to use them for simple tasks like writing while the hand is still supported by the sling.
 If this is not the case, adjust the fit of the sling as needed.

-7. Step 7 Tie the ends of the sling behind your neck.
-7 Tie the ends of the sling behind your neck.
-When you've found a comfortable length for your sling, tie a simple knot in the two ends of the sling material to secure the sling behind your neck.
+7. Step 7 Tie the ends of the sling behind your neck on the uninjured side.
+7 Tie the ends of the sling behind your neck on the uninjured side.
+When you've found a comfortable length for your sling, tie a simple knot in the two ends of the sling material to secure the sling behind your neck on the uninjured side.[10]
 If you need to adjust the height at which your sling hangs, loosen this knot and tie a new one either further "up" or "down" the length of the fabric.
-Congratulations!
-Your new sling is ready to wear.[7]

 • If this knot uncomfortably digs into your neck, slip a small pad or towel under it.